Warning! Your devicePixelRatio is not 1 and you have JavaScript disabled!

 Around the 1 s mark, hashes start finishing.

-I did the per-directory hashes I mentioned above, and also gave some tasks higher priority, this way a full cached build takes 3.27 (3.83) s.
+I did the per-directory hashes I mentioned above, and also gave some tasks higher priority, this way a full cached build takes 3.nanoc no-op build!

 I'm not posting another graph, since it looks the similar, except the valley is a bit shorter.